BlinkID/blinkid-ios/README.md

 ### <a name="blink-id-recognizers"></a> BlinkID Recognizer
 The [`MBBlinkIdRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBlinkIdRecognizer.html) scans and extracts data from the front side of supported document.
-You can find the list of the currently supported US documents [`here`](https://github.com/BlinkID/blinkid-ios/tree/master/documentation/BlinkIDRecognizer.md).
+You can find the list of the currently supported documents [`here`](https://github.com/BlinkID/blinkid-ios/tree/master/documentation/BlinkIDRecognizer.md).
 We will continue expanding this recognizer by adding support for new document types in the future.
 Star this repo to stay updated.

 ### <a name="blink-id-combined-recognizers"></a> BlinkID Combined Recognizer
 Use [`MBBlinkIdCombinedRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBlinkIdCombinedRecognizer.html) for scanning both sides of the supported document.
 First, it scans and extracts data from the front, then scans and extracts data from the barcode on the back, and finally, combines results from both sides.
 The [`BlinkIDCombinedRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBlinkIdCombinedRecognizer.html) also performs data matching and returns a flag if the extracted data captured from the front side matches the data from the barcode on the back.
-You can find the list of the currently supported US documents [`here`](https://github.com/BlinkID/blinkid-ios/tree/master/documentation/BlinkIDRecognizer.md).
+You can find the list of the currently supported documents [`here`](https://github.com/BlinkID/blinkid-ios/tree/master/documentation/BlinkIDRecognizer.md).
 We will continue expanding this recognizer by adding support for new document types in the future.
 Star this repo to stay updated.

 # <a name="troubleshooting"></a> Troubleshooting